What Happens If You Get Hurt in a Car Accident?

 Both your health and the ability to recover fair compensation for your injuries depend on these steps.
-The following tips can help you navigate the immediate aftermath of the accident and beyond.
+The following tips from our Florida car accident lawyers can help you navigate the immediate aftermath of the accident and beyond.

 What Should I Do at the Scene of the Accident?

 In the moments after the car accident, you should take action to protect your health and safety.
 Follow these steps as soon as possible:

 Whether it’s a fender-bender or a serious accident, you need to take a moment after any crash to determine (a). if you are hurt and (b). how serious your injury or injuries may be.
 The following questions will help you make this determination:

 - Are you experiencing localized pain anywhere in your body?